fortrabbit/legal/security-measures.md

 ## Supplier relationships

 All subcontractors are tested for privacy and security suitability.
-Rhere are appropriate terms in place.
+There are appropriate terms in place.